 Contrary to many myths and popular beliefs, there is no harm in feeding a high-protein diet to dogs of any age, including puppies (see Large and giant breed puppies below) and seniors (see Senior and overweight dogs below and my article on Diet and the Older Dog for more information).
 Studies have proved that protein does not cause orthopedic problems in puppies, nor lead to kidney disease in older dogs.
 In fact, protein is extremely beneficial: it supports the immune system and the central nervous system, contributes to wound healing, helps build lean muscle, and is required for skin and coat health.

-Even most dogs with kidney disease benefit from a moderate-protein rather than low-protein diet (see my Kidney Disease web page for additional info).
+Even most dogs with kidney disease benefit from a moderate-protein rather than low-protein diet (see Is a Low-Protein Diet Desirable or Necessary for Dogs with Kidney Disease? for additional info).
 There are very, very few health conditions where a lower-protein diet is needed, and even then, it's extremely important to feed adequate protein, as protein malnutrition will cause the body to break down its own muscle tissue to get what it needs, leading to muscle wasting and other serious problems.
 Even mild protein deficiency can significantly impair immune function.
 Dogs who get too little protein are also more susceptible to stress, including stress from injury or infection.

 Dogs thrive on protein, the more the better.
 There is absolutely no reason to limit the amount of protein you feed your dog.
 Look for foods that are high in protein, rather than the typical high-carbohydrate diets that are more commonly available.
 Dogs have no nutritional need for carbohydrates; they are used in dog food mostly as an inexpensive source of calories (grains are also used to supply low-quality protein in some foods), and to help bind dry food together into kibble.
 Studies indicate that high-protein, low-carb foods with moderate amounts of fat also help dogs lose weight better than the traditional high-carb, low-fat (and often low-protein) weight loss diets.